ADVANCE YOUR SELF-DRIVING VEHICLE INNOVATIONS

 Welcome to your next level.
 Welcome to the future of your industry

 How can innovation evolve in a way that takes self-driving cars to the next level?

 Be you.
-Sustain and improve your innovation for impact over the long run
+Sustain and improve your innovation

 It is up to us all to make the world a better place, starting with your vehicle autonomy

 Introducing the next-generation of AI, designed around the fundamental question of what it means to be human

 Together, we will inspire change in the world, by first introducing your organization to its true potential

 Kweku Opoku-Agyemang, Ph.D., is former faculty at the University of California, Berkeley in development economics, former computer science researcher at Cornell University and visiting scholar at UC Berkeley Mechanical Engineering.
 He has advised Google scientists, given talks at Facebook, presented to government officials from 12 countries and others.

 A former session Chair at the Canadian Economic Association, Kweku believes that his next-generation Machine Learning X Doing approach can help organizations and countries to do better by their people by meeting or exceeding their potential and taking their culture to its real potential.
 He is based in Toronto, Canada.